mbullock-va/mbullock-va.github.io/_drafts/rate-limit-workflows-in-go.md

 ```
 Run the code here: [Go Playground](https://play.golang.org/p/pyAr0ZIACR)

 In this code example, rather than using a pool of worker go routines we've implemented another channel to act as a semaphore.
 To acquire the semaphore you write to the semaphore channel.
 Then use a closure, binding the semaphore to a go routine that is running the `doWork` call.
 Once, that call is done, the go routine reads from the semaphore channel effectively releasing the semaphore.
-This semaphore works because writing to a channel blocks if the channel's buffer is full, preventing go routines from being started.
-This solution removes the overhead of needing to setup a worker pool, but incurs extra overhead for starting up each go routines (but remember, go routines are cheap).
+This semaphore works because writing to a channel blocks if the channel's buffer is full, which prevents go routines from being started.
+This solution removes the overhead of needing to setup a worker pool, but it incurs extra overhead for starting up each go routine (but remember, go routines are cheap).

 ## Rate Limiting with a Buffered Ticker